Best Car Insurance for Luxury Vehicles (2026)

 How Much Does Car Insurance Cost for Luxury Vehicles?

-Luxury vehicles cost an average of $209 per month ($2,508 annually) for full coverage, based on MoneyGeek’s analysis of 20 popular luxury models.
-That’s roughly 40% above the national average for standard vehicles, driven by higher repair costs, specialized parts and more sophisticated technology.
-The range is wide: the BMW X3 averages $164 monthly while the BMW X7 reaches $321 monthly.
+$209 a month, or $2,508 a year, is the average full coverage cost across 20 popular luxury vehicles in MoneyGeek's analysis.
+That's roughly 40% above the national average for standard vehicles, and higher repair costs, specialized parts and more sophisticated technology all feed that gap.
+The range spans wide: the BMW X3 averages $164 a month, and the BMW X7 reaches $321.

 Insurers price luxury cars higher because replacement parts cost more and certified technicians charge more per hour.
 A Mercedes-Benz GLE park assist camera replacement averages $1,921 to $1,947, according to RepairPal, and that’s a single component.
 Tesla models carry some of the highest rates among electric luxury vehicles, with the Model Y averaging $241 monthly and the Model 3 at $208 monthly, partly because Tesla’s proprietary repair network limits competition.